 Awards.
 The Plan provides for the grant of stock options, including incentive stock options, or ISOs, and nonqualified stock options, or NSOs, restricted stock, dividend equivalents, stock payments, restricted stock units, or RSUs, deferred stock, deferred stock units, performance awards, SARs, and cash awards.
-No determination has been made as to the types or amounts of awards that will be granted to specific individuals pursuant to the Plan.
+Other than the restricted stock awards granted to Messrs.
+McNew, Oxley, and Chittum on May 29, 2015, no determination has been made as to the types or amounts of awards that will be granted to specific individuals pursuant to the Plan.
 Certain awards under the Plan may constitute or provide for a deferral of compensation, subject to Section 409A of the Code, which may impose additional requirements on the terms and conditions of such awards.
 All awards under the Plan will be set forth in award agreements, which will detail all terms and conditions of the awards, including any applicable vesting and payment terms and post-termination exercise limitations.
 Awards other than cash awards generally will be settled in shares of our common stock, but the plan administrator may provide for cash settlement of any award.
 A brief description of each award type follows.